Darwin Awards: History

 The origin of the Darwin Awards can be traced back to posts on Usenet group discussions as early as 1985.
 A post on August 7, 1985, describes the awards as being "given posthumously to people who have made the supreme sacrifice to keep their genes out of our pool.
 Style counts, not everyone who dies from their own stupidity can win."
 This early post cites an example of a person who tried to break into a vending machine and was crushed to death when he pulled it over on himself.
-Another widely distributed early story mentioning the Darwin Awards is the JATO Rocket Car, which describes a man who strapped a jet-assisted take-off unit to his Chevrolet Impala in the Arizona desert and who died on the side of a cliff as his car achieved speeds of 250 to 300 mph; this story was later determined to be an urban legend by the Arizona Department of Public Safety.
+Another widely distributed early story mentioning the Darwin Awards, later determined to be an urban legend by the Arizona Highway Patrol, is the JATO Rocket Car, which describes a man who strapped a jet-assisted take-off unit to his Chevrolet Impala in the Arizona desert and who died on the side of a cliff as his car achieved speeds of 250 to 300 mph.
 Wendy Northcutt says the official Darwin Awards website run by Northcutt does its best to confirm all stories submitted, listing them as, "confirmed true by Darwin".
 Many of the viral emails circulating the Internet, however, are hoaxes and urban legends.

-The website and collection of books were started in 1993 by Wendy Northcutt, who at the time was a graduate in molecular biology from the University of California, Berkeley.
-She went on to study neurobiology at Stanford University, doing research on cancer and telomerase.
+The website and collection of books were started in 1993 by Wendy Northcutt, who studied molecular biology at the University of California, Berkeley, and neurobiology at Stanford University, doing research on cancer and telomerase.
 In her spare time, she organized chain letters from family members into the original Darwin Awards website hosted in her personal account space at Stanford.
 She eventually gave up practical research in 1998, and devoted herself full-time to her website and books in September 1999.
 By 2002, the website received 7 million page hits per month.